Daviteq Technologies

 3. Network Server

-The network server is the brain of the system.
-It manages all device connections, filters duplicate packets (from multiple gateways), applies security (such as decryption and authentication), and routes data to the correct Application Server.
+The brain of the system.
+It manages device connections, removes duplicate packets, applies security (decryption, authentication), and routes data to the application server.

 4. Application Server